titumozammel/3c-strategic-approach/README.md

 - recurring demand,
 - repeated escalation,
 - recurring exceptions,
+- repeated complaints,
-- repeated customer complaints.
+- repeated corrective activity.

-The objective is not merely to correct the latest occurrence, but to understand what continues to generate it.

-The associated response orientation may be **Continuous Improvement**: improving the conditions that repeatedly generate the observed outcome.

-However:
+The purpose is to identify what is generating or sustaining the condition.

+A Source is **not automatically a defect to eliminate**.

+The source may be necessary, legitimate, structural, customer-driven, regulatory, strategic, or otherwise justified.

+### Response orientation

+Source-oriented inquiry may lead toward **continuous improvement**, corrective action, redesign, prevention, or other appropriate responses.

-> **Continuous Improvement is an associated response orientation, not the name of the first C.**
+Continuous Improvement is **not the name of the C**.

-The canonical context remains:

-> **SOURCE**

 ---

-## DEPENDENCY
+## 5.2 DEPENDENCY

+### Definition

-**Dependency** focuses attention on conditions in which action, decision, progress, or execution repeatedly depends on another person, function, approval, system, resource, or condition.
+**Dependency is a condition in which action, decision, progress, or execution depends upon another person, function, approval, system, resource, or condition.**

-### Governing question
+The Dependency context asks:

 > **Why does action depend on someone or something else?**

 Typical signals include:

-- repeated approvals,
+- approvals,
-- excessive handoffs,
+- handoffs,
 - escalation dependency,
 - waiting,
-- coordination burden,
+- coordination requirements,
-- unnecessary intervention,
+- intervention by another function,
-- restricted decision authority.
+- restricted decision authority,
+- dependence on information or resources.

-The objective is not to eliminate every dependency.
+The purpose is not to assume that dependency is bad.

-The objective is to determine whether the dependency is **necessary, appropriate, and enabling—or unnecessarily restricting effective action**.
+The inquiry determines whether the dependency is:

-The associated response orientation may be **Continuous Empowerment**: strengthening the conditions under which appropriate action can occur with less unnecessary dependency.

-However:
+- necessary,
+- appropriate,
+- enabling,
+- protective,
+- temporary,
+- unnecessarily restrictive,
+- structurally created,
+- or otherwise affecting effective application.

+### Response orientation

+Dependency-oriented inquiry may lead toward **continuous empowerment**, redesign of decision rights, interface redesign, clarification of ownership, or other appropriate responses.

-> **Continuous Empowerment is an associated response orientation, not the name of the second C.**
+Continuous Empowerment is **not the name of the C**.

-The canonical context remains:

-> **DEPENDENCY**

 ---

-## CONSTRAINT
+## 5.3 CONSTRAINT

+### Definition

-**Constraint** focuses attention on conditions that restrict movement, application, decision, flow, or execution.
+**Constraint is a condition restricting or limiting movement, application, decision, flow, or execution.**

-### Governing question
+The Constraint context asks:

 > **What is preventing effective action?**